EventStore/EventStore/docs/server/usage-telemetry.md

 ## How to opt out

-Telemetry transmission can be disabled by setting the `EVENTSTORE_TELEMETRY_OPTOUT` environment variable to `true`.
-EventStoreDB will still collect the information required to produce telemetry messages, and those messages will be produced to console and diagnostic log, but they will not be sent to Event Store Ltd.
+Telemetry transmission can be disabled by setting the `KURRENTDB_TELEMETRY_OPTOUT` environment variable to `true`.
+KurrentDB will still collect the information required to produce telemetry messages, and those messages will be produced to console and diagnostic log, but they will not be sent to Kurrent.